 When you get close to 65, your options begin to change as Medicare becomes a factor in decisions you need to make.
 Over the last 10 years, there has been much talk about Obamacare and the impact it has had on health insurance and medical costs for the average American.
 Let’s talk about Obamacare vs Medicare.
 Do they overlap?
 Have they created new benefits?
 What should you know as a Medicare recipient in relation to the changes brought by Obamacare?

 What is Obamacare?

 Obamacare is really just the political label given to the official Affordable Care Act (ACA).
 The legislation known as Obamacare was designed to make insurance for healthcare affordable for American citizens.
 As you know, many Americans will often go uninsured due to the cost of health insurance.
 High numbers of uninsured put undue stress on the healthcare system.

 Ultimately, the uninsured get subsidized by the system which includes the medical industry, private companies, and private citizens.
 One way that the Affordable Care Act attempted to improve the health insurance market was to create laws that prohibit an insurance company from dropping coverage if you become sick or injured.
 It also eliminated the possibility of being charged more because of a pre-existing condition or due to discrimination.
-Further regulation of health insurance rates were implemented as well.
+Further regulation of health insurance rates was implemented as well.
 One wrinkle in insurance under the ACA was that there would be penalties for not having health insurance.
 This fine is assessed on your annual taxes.

 Employers over a certain size are also required to offer health coverage to their employees.
 For those unable to obtain affordable health insurance through an employer or private health insurance company, the ACA created Marketplace plans to provide at least the minimum coverage at affordable premiums.

 What is Medicare?